Inverting Data Transformations via Diffusion Sampling: Experiments

 Notably, all the baselines use an energy function (sometimes referred to as a data prior) to identify an inverse transformation, making it natural to compare them under the same choices of energy.
-For image classification, we experiment with two choices of energy, coarsely representative of probabilistic and predictive ones.
-For the probabilistic energy, we use ELBO of a VAE trained on clean MNIST images augmented with adversarial regularization, adopted from~\citet{shumaylov2024lie}.
+For image classification, we experiment with two choices of energy, broadly representative of probabilistic and predictive ones.
+For the probabilistic energy, we use the ELBO of a VAE trained on clean MNIST images augmented with adversarial regularization, adopted from~\citet{shumaylov2024lie}.
 For the predictive energy, we use a confidence-based energy measured by \texttt{-logsumexp} of output logits~\citep{grathwohl2019your}, similarly to \citet{schmidt2024tilt,singhal2025test}.
 For this, we use the same ResNet18 $f_\theta$ for measuring the classification performance.

 The results are in \cref{table:image_classification}.
 While trained ResNet18 achieves high accuracy on clean images, affine or homography transformations substantially degrade it.
 Kinetic Langevin and LieLAC are based on energy gradients.
 Both restore the accuracy reasonably well, but relatively underperform on affine using classifier energy.
 This is possibly due to the large magnitudes of transformations (as evidenced by the ResNet18 accuracies) and anomalies in the classifier's energy landscape affecting the gradients.
 ITS and FoCal, which are iterative search methods, attain decent results on affine with classifier energy.
 We conjecture that their nonlocal iterative exploration helps handle the anomalies in the energy landscape.
 Finally, our method, TIED, combines precise local optimization via gradients with exploration by diffusion at high noise levels.
-As a result, it outperforms all baselines in all settings, significantly improving the accuracy under affine transforms and classifier energy (55.48\% $\to$ 85.64\%). \draft{With a proper choice of the energy, TIED also outperforms specialized equivariant networks affConv and homConv \citep{macdonald2022enabling}.}
+As a result, it outperforms all baselines in all settings, significantly improving the accuracy under affine transforms and classifier energy (55.48\% $\to$ 82.64\%).
+We emphasize that, with confidence energy, the classifier is essentially self-correcting its predictions (\cref{fig:mnist}).
+With a proper choice of the energy, TIED also outperforms specialized equivariant networks affConv and homConv \citep{macdonald2022enabling}.